ksaj/fortune/README.md

 > fortune -e ksaj

 This also works with fortune piped through cowsay and all the other fortune filter variants.
-I recommend trying dynosay, which is found here: https://github.com/MatteoGuadrini/dinosay
+I recommend trying dinosay, which is found here: https://github.com/MatteoGuadrini/dinosay

 Incidentally, here's how I use it personally.
 It greets me every time I open a new bash terminal.
 You can do something like this by simply adding the following line to the end of your .bashrc or equivalent terminal shell configuration file:

 > fortune -e ksaj | cowthink -f $(find /usr/share/cowsay/cows -type f | shuf -n 1)

-But I'll probably try dynosay for a while.
+But I'll probably try dinosay for a while.
 I'll come back later with whatever command line I settle with.

 An example of how this appears: